solo-system/solo-system.github.io/hardware_options.md

 like the [Sennheiser ME-66 microphone](http://en-uk.sennheiser.com/directional-microphone-shotgun-film-broadcast-me-66), which is directional, expensive and requires an internal battery (that might run out), or really cheap "lavalier" microphones if you don't care about sensitivity so much.

+Recently (Jun 2018) people have reported success using the Solo with [this hydrophone](http://www.hightechincusa.com/products/hydrophones/marinemammal.html) and the SB3.

 <hr>